The Online Gig Economy’s ‘Race to the Bottom’

 Sellers know that if they complain or ask for more money, there are millions of workers out there who will replace them.
 They also don’t want to ally with other workers and advocate for better working conditions because they see those people as competitors, not colleagues, Graham found.
 “They don’t want to make a fuss, they just want to get a five-star rating,” Graham told me.
 Many workers are willing to lower their rates beyond what they considered fair, the academics wrote in a paper summing up their research.

 Of course, many people are having a positive experience in the online digital economy.
 Graham and his colleagues interviewed Arvin, a university professor in Manila, who, at the time he signed up for a digital platform, was frustrated by his low wages and long commute at the university.
-Once he started selling his services doing search engine optimization, he was able to leave his university job and soon made three times what he had made before—about $600 a month—working just 25-30 hours a week.
-Another worker, Kim-Ly, who lives in Vietnam, found a data entry job online that paid $8 an hour—about four times what she had made before as an accountant at a bank—that allowed her to travel abroad and buy luxury goods.
+Once he started selling his services doing search-engine optimization, he was able to leave his university job and soon made three times what he had made before—about $600 a month—working just 25–30 hours a week.
+Another worker, Kim-Ly, who lives in Vietnam, found a data-entry job online that paid $8 an hour—about four times what she had made before as an accountant at a bank—that allowed her to travel abroad and buy luxury goods.

 I also corresponded with Jahanzeb Malik, a 24-year-old Pakistani man who told me he made about $5,000 over two years on Fiverr creating PowerPoint presentations for startups pitching to investors.
 He did Fiverr while he was in school, and liked having the extra money, he said.
 He was good at PowerPoints, and he was good at social media, and by answering questions about Fiverr on sites like Quora, he became “a guru-like figure” in the community of Fiverr sellers, he told me.
 That allowed him to launch his own website, NerdsHD.com, where he blogs about the digital economy and sells what he had sold on Fiverr before, but for more money.
 His work on Fiverr gave him the client list and name recognition to start his own business, he told me.

 For other workers, though, gigs are too unstable to make a living.
 The firm that employed Kim-Ly, for instance, reduced her pay to $6 and then closed the project.
 When she found a new job, it was for just $4 an hour, and she told the researchers she didn’t feel comfortable bargaining for better pay.
-Another study of a different digital work platform in Europe found that the vast majority of people who listed a service were never hired for any gigs.
+Another study of a different digital-work platform in Europe found that the vast majority of people who listed a service were never hired for any gigs.

 Jelena, the woman from Serbia, told me she’s made her peace with the idea that she has to offer the lowest possible rates “in order to get any jobs at all.”
 A woman I hired to write a short story, a 23-year-old who didn’t want her name used, lives in Canada, where she is trying to become a writer.
 She’s sold writing on Fiverr since 2015, and told me that while it was hard to get work at first because there were so many sellers to compete with, she now has lots of good reviews, and consistent jobs.
-The 500 word story she completed for me was funny, succinct, and well-written, but she still charged just $5 for it.
+The 500-word story she completed for me was funny, succinct, and well-written, but she still charged just $5 for it.
 After more than three years, she still sees Fiverr as a way to earn some side cash, rather than as a full-time job.

-Genevieve Hannon used to be a voice actor in New York City, where she was a member of SAG-AFTRA, which meant that she sometimes made $500 for a quick session doing TV voiceover promos.
+Genevieve Hannon used to be a voice actor in New York City, where she was a member of SAG-AFTRA, which meant that she sometimes made $500 for a quick session doing TV voice-over promos.
 She made about $85,000 to $100,000 a year, she told me.
-She eventually left the East Coast to become a veterinary tech in Utah, but when she decided to supplement her income by doing voiceover work online, she had to dramatically lower her rates to find work on Fiverr.
+She eventually left the East Coast to become a veterinary tech in Utah, but when she decided to supplement her income by doing voice-over work online, she had to dramatically lower her rates to find work on Fiverr.
 At first, she charged just $5 for 100 words of script, which made her feel guilty because she knew she was drastically undercutting union rates.
 When she started getting good reviews, she slowly raised her rates, and eventually made $17,000 one year.
 But she felt guilty doing work for multinational companies that had previously hired union actors for much more money, she told me.
-She was stuck: If she rejoined the union, she wouldn’t get much work, because so many buyers had gone to digital work sites.
+She was stuck: If she rejoined the union, she wouldn’t get much work, because so many buyers had gone to digital-work sites.
 But Fiverr didn’t earn her as much money.
 She eventually got kicked off Fiverr for listing her website in a correspondence with a client, she told me, and in the end, she was glad to leave the site.
 “It was a real relief to feel like I’m not doing something harmful for the overall good,” she said.
-Still, now that she’s banned from Fiverr, she’s had to resort to other digital work sites to sell her services, which she says don’t have the reach of Fiverr.
+Still, now that she’s banned from Fiverr, she’s had to resort to other digital-work sites to sell her services, which she says don’t have the reach of Fiverr.

 Graham has a few suggestions for how these sites can pay better.
 He suggested forming a global group that could ensure international labor standards are being met, for example.
 He recently wrote a proposal for a FairWork Foundation, which would give certifications to companies that pay the minimum wage and treat workers fairly.
 Workers could also form digital picket lines to disrupt employers who don’t pay fairly or treat workers well, or they could gather on Reddit or Facebook to share information about better-paid gigs.
 (Workers on Amazon’s Mechanical Turk have Turkopticon, for example, a browser plugin that allows users to rate employers.)
 Some workers in other gig industries have established platform co-ops that allow them to better control rates and working conditions.